jni/using-python-for-science/using-python-for-science/matplotlib.md

 good for a quick visualization, but for scientific publication figures, you will want to modify many of them.

+#### Introducing some terminology.

+Before we dive into making this figure publication-ready, let's first go other some Matplotlib terminology.

+- The **`Figure`** denotes the whole plot.
+It can be composed of several subplots.
+Each plot is holde by an `Axes`, an area where points can be specificed in terms of data coordinates, i.e. `(x, y)`.
+The `Figure` is typically called `fig`.

+- The **`Axes`** is what people typically refer as "a plot."
+Matplotlib allows a single figure to contain many `Axes`.
+These can be overlapping, but usually are not.
+An `Axes` contains all the typical elements a plot has: an x- and y-axis (denoted by `Axis`), x- and y-labels, a title, etc. The `Axes` is typically called `ax`.

+- The **`Axis`** (note the difference with the `Axes`) are objects that define the graph limits, the ticks, tick labels, … There are typically two `Axis` per plots/`Axes`: the x-axis and the y-axis.
+They can be accessed from the the `Axes` object called `ax` with: `ax.xaxis` and `ax.yaxis`.

 #### Changing the colors and markers

 First, let us give some meaningfulness to this plot.
 Right now, we see that